Eco-Friendly Containers, Toiletries and Other Travel Essentials

 If you’re bringing along a furry friend, you’ll need to pick up after them.
 Plastic bags are convenient but bad for the environment.
 In 2018, the world generated 4,200,000 tons of plastic bags, wraps, and sacks, and recycled just 10% of them.
 Instead of plastic, use bags made from cornstarch, vegetable oil, or paper to do the deed.

 Are your little ones coming with you?
 Don’t forget to pack reusable cloth diapers or eco-friendly disposables.
 While there’s no such thing as a truly biodegradable disposable diaper, there are brands that make less-harmful diapers containing less synthetic material.
-Some brands include GroVia, Seventh Generation, and Freestyle World.
+Some brands include GroVia and Seventh Generation.

 15. Wet Wipes